Challenge at a 1/4 circle house ;)

 Garages as well as covered parking spaces (carports) are generally permitted within the buildable plot areas.

-Outside the buildable plot areas, garages and covered parking spaces (carports) are permitted with a minimum distance of 5.0 m on the driveway side and 1.0 m on other sides to the roadway surfaces.
+Outside of the buildable plot areas, garages and covered parking spaces (carports) are permitted with a minimum distance of 5.0 m on the driveway side and 1.0 m on the other sides to the roadway surfaces.

 4.2 Ancillary facilities